rictic/generatejs/Readme.md

 A program for generating widely varied, syntactically valid Javascript source code conforming to the ECMA-262 Standard.

-Requires Haskell, easily installed from here: http://hackage.haskell.org/platform/
+Requires Haskell, easily installed at [The Haskell Platform](http://hackage.haskell.org/platform/)

 Getting the Code
 ----------------